PHPCSStandards/composer-installer/README.md

 ### Changing the Coding Standards search depth

-By default, this plugin searches up for Coding Standards up to four directories deep.
+By default, this plugin searches up for Coding Standards up to three directories deep.
 In most cases, this should be sufficient.
 However, this plugin allows you to customize the search depth setting if needed.